 But anxiety is not a strategy, and the only enduring answer to the so-called “Jewish question” is the belief in Jewish excellence, the Jewish people, and Judaism itself.
 With the strong support of donors—especially the members of the Tikvah Society—we are working to advance Jewish confidence in our foundational ideas and beliefs, our distinctive way of life, and our sovereign nation of Israel.

-We are pleased to share our first-ever annual report: an-depth review of every Tikvah program, publication, and initiative in both the United States and Israel.
+We are pleased to share our 2024 impact report: an-depth review of every Tikvah program, publication, and initiative in both the United States and Israel.